Extra, extra! Read all about it! Two forex brokers reported stellar growth in their respective retail trading volumes for January.

 The first one is one of the more renowned brokers in the forex hood, FXCM.

-Another noteworthy uptick was in the average daily trading volume by its retail customers.
-The 22.22% rise to 16.5 billion for the month translates to the second highest retail average volume since the broker entered the business!
+Another noteworthy uptick was in the average daily trading volume of its retail customers.
+The 22.22% rise to 16.5 billion for the month translates to the second-highest retail average volume since the broker entered the business!

 GMO Click Securities

 Although this Japanese online financial services company is relatively new in the forex scene, GMO Click Securities is definitely no small fish.
 In fact, data from the forex website Forex Magnates shows that the company displaced big dawg FXCM as the world’s largest forex broker by retail volume in Q2 2012!